MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/cannot-remove-members-exceeding-limit.md

 **EAC in Exchange Online**:

-If the member you want to remove is not in the displayed list of 1,000 members, you can search for the member and then remove them.
+If the member you want to remove isn't in the displayed list of 1,000 members, you can search for the member and then remove them.

 **On-premises EAC**: